Skip to content

 SAR - Safeguarding Adults Review

-A review that is carried out by a local Safeguarding Adults Board (SAB) when a vulnerable adult has died or been harmed, and someone knows or suspects that they have been abused or neglected in some way.
-The purpose is to find out what happened, what should have been done differently, and what lessons can be learned for the future, rather than to blame anyone specifically.
+A review that is carried out by a local Safeguarding Adults Board (SAB).
+It is called for when a vulnerable adult has died or been harmed, and someone knows or suspects that they have been abused or neglected in some way.
+It will find out what happened, what should have been done differently, and what lessons can be learned for the future.
+It will not blame anyone specifically.

 Self-assessment

-A form or questionnaire that you complete yourself, either on paper or online, explaining your circumstances and why you need support.
+A form or questionnaire that you complete yourself, either on paper or online.
+It gives you opportunity to explain your circumstances and why you need support.
 A social care worker or advocate can help you do this.
-If your council asks you to complete a self-assessment form, it will use this information to decide if you are eligible for social care services or if you need a full assessment by a social worker.
+If we ask you to complete a self-assessment form, we will use this information to decide if you are eligible for social care services.
+We may decide we need more information, in which case we will ask you to have a full assessment by a social worker.

 SDS - Self Directed Support